apache/openwhisk/docs/metrics.md

 Metrics below are for invoker state as recorded within load balancer monitoring.

-* `openwhisk.counter.loadbalancer_invokerOffline_count` - Records the count of invokers considered offline based on health pings.
+* `openwhisk.histogram.loadbalancer_totalHealthyInvoker<invokerType>_count` - Records the count of managed invokers considered healthy based on health pings. **invokerType** defines whether it is a managed or a blackbox invoker.
+* `openwhisk.histogram.loadbalancer_totalUnresponsiveInvoker<invokerType>_count` - Records the count of managed invokers considered unresponsive when health pings arriving fine but the invokers do not respond with active-acks in given time. **invokerType** defines whether it is a managed or a blackbox invoker.
+* `openwhisk.histogram.loadbalancer_totalOfflineInvoker<invokerType>_count` - Records the count of managed invokers considered offline when no health pings arrive from the invokers. **invokerType** defines whether it is a managed or a blackbox invoker.
-* `openwhisk.counter.loadbalancer_invokerUnhealthy_count` - Records the count of invokers considered unhealthy based on health pings.
+* `openwhisk.histogram.loadbalancer_totalUnhealthyInvoker<invokerType>_count` - Records the count of managed invokers considered unhealthy when health pings arrive fine but the invokers report system errors. **invokerType** defines whether it is a managed or a blackbox invoker.

 #### Invoker metrics